swcarpentry/training-course/_submissions/round-05/5/2013-08-13-final-lesson.md

 permalink: /2013/08/final-lesson/
 tags:
 ---
 Organizing the miriad of files with data, source code, and results that make up a scientific project can be a challenge for many scientists.
 Good organization and clear documentation are key in order to guarantee the reproducibility of scientific results.
-In my lesson, I&#8217;m presenting a few strategies to keep scientific projects documented and well-organized in a computer, using simple tools that require no computational background.
+In my lesson, I'm presenting a few strategies to keep scientific projects documented and well-organized in a computer, using simple tools that require no computational background.

 Refs.: